gyasifred/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * whoami : Prints the effective username of the current user
 * groups : See which groups your user account belongs to on Linux
 * sudo chown <owner> <file> : Change the owner of a file
+* chmod : For setting file and directory persmissions